slmnantny/alexa-privacy-policy/README.md

 # Terms of use

 If you are not @slmnantny, don't use this skill.
-If you use this skill (irrespective of whether you read this doc), you waive all rights to blame/accuse/or whatever responsible for any ontcome (especially undesirable ones).
+If you use this skill (irrespective of whether you read this doc), you waive all rights to blame/accuse/hold  @slmnantny responsible for any outcome (especially undesirable ones).

 ## Contact Information